hyu2000/hyu2000.github.io/go5/go-puzzle-solver.md

 to a player who has just discovered a new trick, and is gingerly experimenting with it more, with confidence growing if the results hold.

-# any hope of definite answer?
+# any hope of an definitive answer?
 For more advanced puzzles, [example](https://online-go.com/puzzle/42943), I have seen the bot bumped into the solution move (for the very first move), after a while switching to another opening, and later switch back to the correct opening, not unlike a player